 Forward Reserve shall be delivered by Forward Reserve Resources that are Generator Assets or Dispatchable Asset Related Demand for an hour by offering the capability into the Real-Time Energy Market by submitting Supply Offers and Demand Bids no later than 30 minutes prior to the start of the operating hour at or above the Forward Reserve Threshold Price for the Operating Day.
 Day-Ahead Energy Market Supply Offers and Demand Bids for Resources to which Forward Reserve Obligations have been assigned will be used in the Real-Time Energy Market for the associated Operating Day, even if the Supply Offers do not clear the Day-Ahead Energy Market, unless superseded by a more recent Supply Offer or Demand Bid submitted no later than 30 minutes prior to the start of the operating hour.
 A Market Participant is not required to submit a Supply Offer or Demand Bid into the Day-Ahead Energy Market for a Resource without a Capacity Supply Obligation in order for the Resource to be eligible to be a Forward Reserve Resource.
 The Forward Reserve Threshold Prices shall be set in accordance with the ISO New England Manuals so that Forward Reserve Resource capability has (a) a low probability of being dispatched for energy and (b) a high probability of being held for reserve purposes.

-Forward Reserve shall be delivered by Forward Reserve Resources that are Demand Response Resources for an hour by offering the capability into the Real-Time Energy Market by submitting Demand Reduction Offers no later than the close of the Re-Offer Period at or above the Forward Reserve Threshold Price for the Operating Day.
+Forward Reserve shall be delivered by Forward Reserve Resources that are Demand Response Resources or Demand Response Distributed Energy Resource Aggregations for an hour by offering the capability into the Real-Time Energy Market by submitting Demand Reduction Offers or Baseline Deviation Offers no later than the close of the Re-Offer Period at or above the Forward Reserve Threshold Price for the Operating Day.

 Forward Reserve Resources are scheduled and operated in accordance with Section III.1 of Market Rule 1; no distinction is made due to their status as Forward Reserve Resources.
 Forward Reserve Resources are eligible to set the Locational Marginal Price in accordance with Section III.2 of Market Rule 1.